 - Hercules was known for his rages involving lots of death.
 What sets him apart from some other Greek heroes is the victim usually loses some sympathy by cheating Hercules or being a complete asshole.
 Herc usually accepted punishment when he was in the wrong.

-- Norse Mythology is often very brutal with Grey and Gray Morality.
-The gods usually come off slightly better by the giants who were being massive assholes first.
+- Norse Mythology: The gods usually come off better than the giants, who were being massive assholes first.

 - The Bible:

-- Amnon and Absalom both fall under this heading.
-The former raped his half-brother Absalom's (half?) sister Tamar.
+- Amnon raped his half-brother Absalom's (half?) sister Tamar.
 Since his father David evidently felt his own philandering had undercut any authority he had to punish Amnon for this, Absalom eventually took matters into his own hands and had his men assassinate Amnon during a banquet.
 Drunk on his success, Absalom later rebelled against David, whose Token Evil Teammate Joab managed to catch Absalom at a vulnerable moment and kill him.
 As the final link in this chain of treachery and murder, David's heir Solomon, in accord with David's instructions on his deathbed, later put Joab to death at his earliest legal opportunity.